adrianodsb/getsth/README.md

 # getsth
-A python script for getting info about running Linux systems.
+A python script for retrieving info about your current running Linux box.

 ## Requirements
 The only requirement is the psutil module, which you can install using the package manager from distribution or via pip.